brainhack-school2020/BHS-AuditoryMultimodal/README.md

 I'm currently a PhD student of the IPN at McGill University.

-~~In this project I aim to combine data from different modalities (fMRI, EEG, and behavioral) to understand more about sound and music processing.~~
+In this project I aim to combine data from different modalities (fMRI, EEG, and behavioral) to understand more about sound and music processing.

 My main focus in this project was to try to reproduce some of the results from a published paper starting form raw data.

-The overall goal of the current project is to be able to organize, pre-process and do some basic analyses form a fMRI study
+The overall goal of the current project is to be able to organize, pre-process and do some basic analyses form a fMRI study.

 ## Project definition